BoolNordicAB/sharepoint-utilities/README.md

 The intent of this project is to gather best practice in JavaScript interaction with SharePoint.
 The goal is to provide a unified API through which developers can work.
 Although there is much to read on the best practices of server side SP development, the same can not be said for client side.

+Pull requests are welcome, but please follow the instructions listed further down.

 The project is arranged into namespaces, all children of `sputils`.
 The currently planned namespaces are:
 * rest
 * search
 * template
+* conversions
 * helpers

 Each namespace will be extensively documented with examples and through tests.
 This will be assisted by the build system.